-PVPC executive director Tim Brennan said the two participating states have explored alternatives to make the railroad more attractive to customers away from the population centers," said Brennan.
-By moving the rail line back toward the population centers of the Pioneer Valley, more passengers will board the Vermonter, he added
+PVPC executive director Tim Brennan said the two participating states have explored alternatives to make the railroad away from the population centers," said Brennan.
+By moving the rail line back toward the population centers of the Pioneer Valley, more passengers will board the Vermonter, he added.